Rocco

-Rocco is both a given name and a surname.

-Origin: Italian.
-Meaning: Rest, repose.
-Rocco is a boy's name of Italian origin.
+Rocco or Rocko is both a given name and a surname.
+Rocco is a masculine name of Italian origin.
 It is thought to derive from the Old German word "hrok", which means to rest or repose.
 The name is associated with a fourteenth-century Catholic saint, San Rocco, who tended to the ill during a plague.
 Notable people with the name include: